osman-developer/EmployeeMS/README.md

   - Includes the functionality for managing and retrieving employee-related files (images, IDs, attachments).

 - **Pagination**:
   - The pagination functionality is **generic** and can be easily implemented in any service that requires paginated results.
+The pagination is done on the level of the database to ensure optimal query performance.

+- **Lazy Loading**:
+  - The Angular app has the Lazy Loading feature in which the EmployeeCard and EmployeeDashboard are lazy loaded on demand.

+- **Angular Pagination**:
+  - The pagination functionality in the angular app is **generic** and can be easily implemented in any component that requires paginated results.

 ## Features